Brussels Parliament building: The Hôtel de Limminghe

+The Brussels Parliament building (1995–present)

 In 1995, Brussels was split from Brabant and given its own regional government.
 The Federal Government gave the building to the Brussels-Capital Region, which in turn gave it to the Brussels Regional Parliament, which was searching for a seat.
-However, it became apparent that the buildings were unsuited for the role of a parliament, leading to the opening of an architectural competition later that year.
+However, it became apparent that the building was unsuited for the role of a parliament, leading to the opening of an architectural competition later that year.
 The resulting changes made included increasing the height of the wing overlooking the Rue du Lombard in order to erect a new hemicycle on the top floor.
-This added a large modern roof element to the neoclassical design of the building.
-Committee rooms were given modern equipment and state rooms were restored.
+This added a large, modern roof element to the building's neoclassical design.
+Committee rooms were fitted with modern equipment and state rooms were restored.
 Despite the building's renovation, the original dimensions have been retained.
 A multipurpose hall was also built beneath a hanging garden to create a link between the building's different sections.